mrtuck1/Transposing-site/README.md

-figure out how to create a button color pulsate around where you put the chords for 3 pulses find a way to focus on the chords as soon as you click.
+figure out how to create a button color pulsate around where you put the chords for 3 pulses find a way to focus on the chords as soon as you click. find a way to make a border around the textarea and the chord options